Madhav1590/OGB_link_prediction/README.md

 # OGB_link_prediction

-The code is mostly borrowed from the implementation of Pairwise Learning for Neural Link Prediction (PLNLP) framework by [zhitao-wang](https://github.com/zhitao-wang/PLNLP/)
+The structure of the code is borrowed and modified from the implementation of Pairwise Learning for Neural Link Prediction (PLNLP) framework by [zhitao-wang](https://github.com/zhitao-wang/PLNLP/)

 **Example Usage:**